fenrus75/FenrusCNCtools/toolpath/doc/README.rst

 The tool is developed on Linux.
 The main external requirement is CGAL (libcgal-dev or equivalent).
 A Windows port is now available as well in the "releases" section.
+Also currently Toolpath assumes you have a "bitsetter" or equivalent device since it creates one integrated gcode file for all endmills used [todo].

 Features